|Study type||Study Tier||Start Date||Duration||Course Contact|

 Who is this Maritime Foundation for?

 This course is funded as part of a full-time 16+ further education (FE) programme.
-Ideal for Isle of Wight students with no prior experience of the maritime sector, who are looking for a role within the maritime sector or want a structured pathway towards our flagship Superyacht Cadetship.
+Ideal for students with who are looking to escape the classroom and gain valuable work experience to enable them to find a role within the Maritime Sector or want a structured pathway into UKSA’s Flagship Superyacht Cadetship or further training going into the Yachting and Watersports industry.

 - Successful interview at UKSA

-- Students who do not have a 9-4 GCSE grades in English or Maths will be required to complete functional skills in English and Maths, whilst attending The Maritime Foundation
+- Students who do not have a 9-4 GCSE grades in English or Maths will be required to complete functional skills or GCSE’s in English and Maths, whilst attending The Maritime Foundation

 - Gain and develop essential skills valued by employers